Skip to content

 Spec-Driven Development (SDD)

 SDD is sase's system for persisting the intent behind agent work.
-When an agent produces a plan, SDD captures both the fully-expanded prompt snapshot and the approved planning artifact, creating a traceable chain from intent to execution.
+When an agent submits a plan for approval, SDD can capture both the expanded prompt snapshot and the approved planning artifact, creating a traceable chain from intent to execution.
+In this guide, "plan-like artifact" means a tale, epic, or legend.

 Why SDD Exists